-Vector-borne diseases are one of the effects.
-A study in Nepal showed that a 10 degree centigrade increase in mean temperature increased malaria incidence by 25 per cent.
-A study in Bangladesh showed the disproportionate health risks of vulnerable population groups from climate changes mainly as malaria, dengue, childhood diarrhoea and pneumonia.
+Vector-borne diseasesis one of the effects.
+A study in Nepal showed that a 1oC increase in mean temperature increased malaria incidence by 25%.
+A study in Bangladesh showed the disproportionate health risks of vulnerable population groups from climate changes mainly as malaria, dengue, childhood diarrhea and pneumonia.
 A sentinel surveillance conducted as part of a pilot project on health adaptation in Bhutan has found culex and anopheles vectors at very high altitudes (>2100m) which could be due to warmer temperature at higher altitude compared to 10-20 years ago.
 These are small studies conducted with limited data.
-However, such findings are useful to carry out further statistically representative studies and at the same time to strengthen climate sensitive disease programmes in countries to include climate risks in their programme planning and implementation.
+However, such findings are useful to carry out further statistically representative studies and at the same time to strengthen climate sensitive disease programmes in countries to include climate risks in their program planning and implementation.